RedisLabs/redislabs-docs/content/platforms/pcf/using-pcf.md

 ---
 This topic describes how to use Redis Enterprise Software (RS) for Pivotal Platform.

-## Creating a Redis Enterprise Database instance via cf CLI and service broker using service plans
+## Creating a Redis Enterprise database instance via cf CLI and service broker using service plans

 1. Perform 'cf login' to your foundation.